processity/dreamhouse-audicity/README.md

 1. If your org isn't already open, open it now:

     ```
-    sf org open -o mydevorg
+    sf org open -o dreamhouse-audicity-devorg
     ```

 1. In App Launcher, select the **Dreamhouse** app.

 ## Note on Sample Data Import

 Properties inserted using the Salesforce CLI will appear as listed on TODAY() - 10 days.
-If you want to have this value randomized, perform the data import from the app Settings tab instead.

 ## Optional Installation Instructions

 This repository contains several files that are relevant if you want to integrate modern web development tooling to your Salesforce development processes, or to your continuous integration/continuous deployment processes.

+**While interesting, none of these are necessary in order to run Audicity.
+These are kept in place here solely to honor the intent of the original creators of the Dreamhouse app.**

 ### Code formatting